contactandyc/another-c-library/website/ebook/7-allocator/index.md

 ----Date/Time----
 ```

-Now the memory issues are fixed and only the date and time are printed from the memory.log file
+Now the memory issues are fixed and only the date/time are printed from the memory.log file

 The memory debug flag may be toggled in the Makefile which will determine whether a memory.log file is generated or not.